Kenilworth Avenue Line

 The Kenilworth Avenue Line, designated Route P14, is a daily bus route operated by the Washington Metropolitan Area Transit Authority.
-It runs between Greenbelt station of the Green Line of the Washington Metro and Deanwood station of the Orange and Silver Lines of the Washington Metro.
-Buses run every 30 minutes between Monday and Saturday and 60 minutes on Sundays.
+It runs between Greenbelt station of the Green and Yellow Lines of the Washington Metro and Deanwood station of the Orange and Silver Lines of the Washington Metro.
+Buses run every 30 minutes Mondays-Saturdays and every 60 minutes on Sundays.
 Trips are roughly 45 minutes long.

 Background

 Route P14 operates daily from Greenbelt station and Deanwood station mostly along Kenilworth Avenue.
 The route provides service along Kenilworth Avenue and smaller communities to various Metrorail stations.
-Route R12 operates out of Landover division.
+Route P14 operates out of Landover division.